-Although it is unclear what future position limit rules will be, the Sponsor and the Commodity Sub-Advisory are subject to current position and accountability limits established by the CFTC and exchanges.
+Although it is unclear what future position limit rules will be, the Sponsor is subject to current position and accountability limits established by the CFTC and exchanges.
 Accordingly, it may be required to reduce the size of outstanding positions or not enter into new positions that would otherwise be taken for a Fund or not trade certain markets on behalf of the Fund in order to comply with those limits or any futures limits established by the CFTC and the relevant exchanges.
 Derivatives contract prices could move to a limit for several consecutive trading days with little or no trading, thereby preventing prompt liquidation of derivatives positions and potentially subjecting a Fund to substantial losses or periods in which the Fund does not create additional Creation Units.
 Modification of trades made by the Trust, if required, could adversely affect the Trust's operations and profitability and limit the Trust's ability to reinvest income in additional contracts, create additional Creation Units, or add to existing positions in the desired amount.

-In addition, the Sponsor or the Commodity Sub-Adviser may be required to liquidate certain open positions in order to ensure compliance with the speculative position limits at unfavorable prices, which may result in substantial losses for a Fund.
-There also can be no assurance that the Sponsor or the Commodity Sub-Adviser will liquidate positions held on behalf of all the Sponsor's or the Commodity Sub-Adviser's accounts, respectively, including any proprietary accounts, in a proportionate manner.
-In the event the Sponsor or the Commodity Sub-Adviser chooses to liquidate a disproportionate number of positions held on behalf of a Fund at unfavorable prices, the Fund may incur substantial losses and the value of the Shares may be adversely affected.
+In addition, the Sponsor may be required to liquidate certain open positions in order to ensure compliance with the speculative position limits at unfavorable prices, which may result in substantial losses for a Fund.
+There also can be no assurance that the Sponsor will liquidate positions held on behalf of all the Sponsor's accounts, respectively, including any proprietary accounts, in a proportionate manner.
+In the event the Sponsor chooses to liquidate a disproportionate number of positions held on behalf of a Fund at unfavorable prices, the Fund may incur substantial losses and the value of the Shares may be adversely affected.